-You may hold more than one work-study position; provided you do not exceed the daily and weekly limitations (please review Limitations on Hours Worked).
+You may hold more than one work-study position; provided you do not exceed the daily and weekly limitations (please review Limitations on Hours Worked in the section above).
 If you hold more than one job, please inform your employers and the Student Employment Office.
 Your FWS award will be shared by your employers.
 The total combined earnings cannot exceed your FWS award.